kaskr/RTMB/README.md

 - Fast to change and re-run models because no compilation is needed.
 - Debugging can be performed using the normal R debugger rather than gdb.

-CONS:

-- Not all features are supported.
+- Most common TMB features are supported.
 See [current list of working examples](./tmb_examples).

+More information, including vignettes and documentation, can be found on the [RTMB universe page](https://kaskr.r-universe.dev/RTMB).

 ## Install